codingUnited/python-template/README.md

 **Option A: Clone this repository (Recommended for starting a new project)**

 1. Click the green "Code" button on this repository page.
-2. Copy the HTTPS URL (e.g., `https://github.com/YourClubOrg/python-template.git`).
+2. Copy the HTTPS URL (e.g., `https://github.com/codingUnited/python-template.git`).
 3. Open your terminal (Git Bash on Windows, Terminal on macOS/Linux) and navigate to where you want to store your project.
-4. Clone the repository:
+4. Clone the repository by pasting this:
     ```bash
     git clone COPIED_URL_HERE your-project-name
     cd your-project-name
     ```
-    (Replace `COPIED_URL_HERE` with the actual URL and `your-project-name` with your desired project folder name).
+    (Of course, you'll have to replace `COPIED_URL_HERE` with the actual URL and `your-project-name` with your desired project folder name, but I've gotta say it).

 **Option B: Use as a GitHub Template (If you want to create a new repository under your own GitHub account based on this one)**
 1. Click the "Use this template" button on this repository page and select "Create a new repository."